CordlessCoder/avon/tutorial/DEBUGGING_GUIDE.md

 avon eval program.av
 ```

-You get a simplified error message:
+You get an error message with line number:

 ```
-map: add_one: +: expected String, found Number
+map: add_one: +: expected String, found Number on line 25 25 |    x + 1
 ```

 ### Step 2: Understand the Error